go-gorm/gorm.io/pages/docs/models.md

 ### Struct tags for Associations

-Check out Associations section for details
+Check out the Associations section for details

 | Tag                              | Description                                    |
 | ---                              | ---                                            |